Horse Property at 158904 W North River Road Prosser, WA 99350 Home For Sale

 At the mouth of the Yakima was a village called Chemna.
-The Wanapum, Yakama, and Walla Walla Indians used to harvest their salmon runs there.
+The Wanapum, Yakama, and Walla Walla Indians used to harvest their salmon run there.
 Lewis and Clark, on their famous expedition to find the sea, stopped there on October 17, 1805.
 Today, the village that was once known as Chemna is now known as Columbia Point.

 In 1904-1905 W.R.
 Amon and his son Howard bought 2300 acres and proposed a sight for a new town on the North bank of the Yakima River.
 In 1906, Richland, Washington, was registered at the Benton County Courthouse.
-It was incorporated as a Washington fourth class city.
+It was incorporated as a Washington fourth-class city.

 The WWII Years

-Richland as a little farm town before WWII.
+Richland was a little farm town before WWII.
 Then, the Army bought 640 square miles (1660 square kilometers) to help with the war effort.
-The Army evicted three hundred people as well as wiped out the now non-existent towns of White Bluff and Hanford.
+The Army evicted three hundred people as well as wiped out the now non-existent towns of Richland BackgroundWhite Bluff and Hanford.
 Richland became a housing development for the workers on the Manhattan Project who worked at the nearby Manhattan Engineering District (now known as Hanford Nuclear Reservation) The population of Richland increased greatly during the war years.
-In 1943, there were 300 people living in Richland; by the end of World War II in 1945, there was nearly 25,000 people living in Richland.
+In 1943, there were 300 people living in Richland; by the end of World War II in 1945, there were nearly 25,000 people living in Richland.
 Richland was a closed city; only residents were allowed in.
 On the letters that were sent out, the addresses would often be false.
 The letters would sometimes be postmarked with a Seattle stamp.
 The Army Corps of Engineers designed the city of Richland Washington.
 Ironically enough, some of the main streets in Richland are named after famous engineers.
 The main street in Richland, George Washington Way, was named after the United States’ first president.
 Stevens Way is named after Frank Stevens who was the chief engineer on the Panama Canal and Stevens Pass.
-Goethels Drive was named after George W. Goethels who helped design the Panama Canal and Thayer Drive was named after Sylvanus Thayer who founded the first school of engineering at Dartmouth.
+Goethals Drive was named after George W. Goethals who helped design the Panama Canal and Thayer Drive was named after Sylvanus Thayer who founded the first school of engineering at Dartmouth.

 After the War

 1947 brought about the beginning of the Cold War.
 The Soviet Union developed and tested its first nuclear weapon.
 This resurrected the U.S. Nuclear Program.
 The population shot up to 27,000 people in 1952.
 North Richland consisted mainly of construction camp trailers.
 Eventually, the trailers moved and the city expanded its borders.
-In 1958, Richland incorporated as a first class city and became a self-governed, open city.
+In 1958, Richland was incorporated as a first-class city and became a self-governed, open city.

 The last production reactor at Hanford shut down in 1987.
 Since then, the facility has been dedicated to environmental cleanup and technology.
 Many residents living in Richland Washington today are employed at Hanford.
 In fact, the Richland High School mascot is the “Bombers” accompanied by a mushroom cloud behind a B-17 plane.